temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 To set a Codec Server endpoint on a Namespace, do the following.

 1. In the Web UI, go to Namespaces, select the Namespace where you want to configure the Codec Server endpoint, and click **Edit**.
-2. In the Codec Server section on the Namespace configuration page, enter your Codec Server endpoint and port number.
+1. In the **Codec Server** section on the Namespace configuration page, enter your Codec Server endpoint and port number.
-3. [Optional] If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
+1. Optional: If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
-4. [Optional] If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.
+1. Optional: If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.

 Setting a Codec Server endpoint on a Namespace enables it for all users on the Namespace.
-On Temporal Cloud, you must have [Namespace admin privileges](/cloud/#namespace-level-permissions) to add a Codec Server endpoint on the Namespace.
+On Temporal Cloud, you must have [Namespace Admin privileges](/cloud/#namespace-level-permissions) to add a Codec Server endpoint on the Namespace.

 All users on a Namespace have the option to override the Namespace-level setting at the browser level.
 Overriding the Namespace-level endpoint only affects your browser.